Vehicle Modifications and Insurance for Drivers With Disabilities (A Guide)

 Check the law in your state

 The Americans with Disabilities Act (ADA) prohibits discrimination against people with disabilities.
 This rule applies to the Departments of Motor Vehicles (DMV), which cannot deny drivers’ licenses to people with disabilities.
-Each state has its own regulations for drivers with a disability, such as which disabilities require restricted licenses and what rules govern vehicle modification.
-Make sure you know which rules apply to you.
+Each state has its own regulations for drivers with disabilities, including which disabilities require restricted licenses and which rules govern vehicle modification.
+Know which rules apply to you.

 2. 2